NAS QNAP Turbo Station TS-1283XU-RP RAID Arrays: Recovery Methods for Mechanical and Logical Failures

 To mitigate the risk of data loss, it is essential to ensure that the network configuration and firewall settings on the NAS device are correctly set up and regularly updated.
 It is also advisable to follow best practices for securing remote access and implementing proper access controls to protect the data stored on the NAS device.
 Additionally, regular backups of critical data should be performed to minimize the impact of any potential data loss incidents.

-Although NAS Turbo Station TS-1283XU-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1283XU-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view